ComputationalPhysiology/zero-mech/README.md

-# Simple 0D mechanics simulator
+# ZeroMech - A 0D mechanics simulator

 In this repo we implement simple 0D mechanics simulator.